Ying Wu College of Computing

 BNFO 700B.
 Masters Project.
 3 credits, 3 contact hours.

 Approval of the project advisor is required for registration.
 Experimental and/or theoretical investigation of a relevant topic in bioinformatics.
 A written report must be submitted to the project advisor.
 The student cannot register in BNFO 700B more than once and the incomplete (I) grade is not allowed.
-Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 BNFO 701B.
 Masters Thesis.
 3 credits, 3 contact hours.

 Approval of the thesis advisor is required for registration.
 Experimental and/or theoretical investigation of a relevant topic in bioinformatics that can lead to a quality publication.
 A written thesis must be defended and approved by a committee of at least three faculty members.
 The student is expected to defend the thesis upon accrual of six thesis credits.
 Additional registration in BNFO 701B, beyond six credits, is required every semester until successful thesis defense (six credits count toward degree requirements and time limits apply).
-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 BNFO 701C.
 Masters Thesis.
 6 credits, 6 contact hours.